jjunatas/dotfiles/README.markdown

 This repository contains my OS X shell configuration.

+First, create a ~/.api-tokens.yml file with contexts like (replace with you actual API keys):

+    ---
+    gemcutter: 7hasfuke9asdfmnasfhe89
+    github: jkasdjf8asdkenfasd9ekkj

+Then simply:

 1. Clone this repository.
 2. `cd` into it.
 3. Type `rake --tasks`.